Décor for Indoor Fountains

 Neutral colors.Because you’re adding texture to the space with an indoor fountain or water wall, you can stick with fairly neutral colors.
 Colors like gray, stone, ivory and slate blue all work nicely with water walls.
 You can also reach for shades of blue, ranging from cobalt to baby blue.
 Blue is known for achieving a calming effect for people.
 Layering textures is important when you are sticking with a neutral color palette.
 Remember the key is to have your space read as organic and elegant – not boring and stiff.

 Organic touches.We talked about layering textures with neutral rooms.
 This includes plants, flowers, bamboo and anything else that can add depth to a room.
 Furniture can maintain an organic feel with a linen or faux linen finish.
-Wood, stone and marble finishes also suit a space with an indoor fountain or water wall.
+Wood, stone and marble finishes also suit a space with an indoor fountain.
 The key is to pull elements from nature that add warmth to a room and fit with the flowing water theme.
 This doesn’t mean the entire room needs to be blue.
 It means taking things we commonly associate with nature and implementing them into the décor of a room.

 Many commercial offices these days have a limited budget that doesn’t allow a lot of extra décor.
-Because of this, an indoor fountain or water wall is a great way to make an impact without investing too much money in extra decorating.
+Because of this, an indoor fountain is a great way to make an impact without investing too much money in extra decorating.
 Because of the statement indoor fountains and water walls make, they serve as the focal point of the look, allowing you to choose inexpensive furniture and paint for tying together the space.